Models

 # To use the scenario input in the user prompt,

-# the user prompt should have "{input}" as part of the string
+# the user prompt should have "{scenario_input}" as part of the string

 ),